 - Dry, irritated thickened skin around the nipple

 - Warmth or itching sensations in the breasts

 - Leakage of blood, or other fluids from the nipples

 Breasts may change naturally with age, during pregnancy or during different stages of the menstrual cycle.

-Women who believe themselves to be at a high risk of developing breast cancer should consult their health care professional as to whether they should start getting screening tests, known as mammograms.
+Women who believe themselves to be at a high risk of developing breast cancer should consult their health care Tips professional as to whether they should start getting screening tests, known as mammograms.

 7. Understanding Your Birth Control

 Hormonal birth control methods may have a profound impact on breast cancer risk.
 Women should assess this risk with their doctors before deciding, which type of birth control would be most suitable for them.